netlify/headlesscms.org/site/content/projects/contentful.md

 repo: contentful
 homepage: https://www.contentful.com/
 opensource: "No"
+supportedgenerators:
+  - Middleman
+  - Jekyll
+  - Metalsmith
+  - Roots
-supportedgenerators: Middleman, Jekyll, Metalsmith, Roots, AWS Lambda
+  - AWS Lambda
 description: Contentful is a content management developer platform with an API at its core.
 ---
 ## Contentful